riohib/riohib.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the Department of ECE at the Georgia Institute of Technology, advised by [Dr. Vince Calhoun](https://scholar.google.com/citations?user=WNOoGKIAAAAJ&hl=en) and [Dr. Sergey Plis](https://scholar.google.com/citations?user=nm3liowAAAAJ&hl=en).
 My doctoral research focuses on sparse learning across diverse paradigms, including supervised deep learning, multimodal learning, federated learning, and reinforcement learning.
 I've had the opportunity to explore these ideas through internships at FAIR Meta AI, Dolby Labs, and Cohere.
 Currently, I'm interning at Google DeepMind, where I'm working on representation alignment in diffusion models.

-I have broad interests in learning algorithms and intelligence, and I'm always eager to discuss research and exchange ideas—feel free to reach out!
+I have broad interests in learning algorithms and intelligence, and I'm always eager to discuss research—feel free to reach out!